 Financial Accounting (SPFINACC)

-The course is a prerequisite subject that introduces the learner to accounting as the “language of business” and as an information system that renders the finance function effective.
-The course focuses on fundamental financial reports, and the principles, concepts, and conventions underlying the preparation of such reports, specifically those related to the Philippine Accounting Standards and the International Accounting Standards.
-Emphasis is given to understanding and interpreting financial statements and the line items presented in each statement, and how they relate to the decision-making processes of users.
+The course is a prerequisite subject that introduces the learner to accounting as both the “language of business” and the tool for making effective the finance function.
+It focuses on the fundamental financial reports, and the principles, concepts, and conventions underlying the preparation of such reports, specifically those related to the Philippine Accounting Standards and the International Accounting Standards.
+Emphasis is given on understanding the implications of the financial statements and the line items presented in each statement, and how they relate to the decision-making processes of users.
 The construction and presentation of relevant and reliable accounting data are considered necessary in securing good decisions that will benefit firms and the nation in terms of proper allocation of economic resources.

 2. Core Courses